baglaev/baglaev/README.md

 ## Hello there!
-I'm a Front-end developer.
+I'm a Frontend developer.
 I've been building web sites and web applications.
 Open for cooperations.

 ### Technologies and tools i use: